mkmat/ETH-Computational-Thinking-Labs/README.md

 ### Help with debugging your python code

 There are various options (email addresses available from the course page)
-1. Leave a message in the Discussion section of your GitHub classroom assignment.
+1. Leave a message in the Discussion section of your group at [ETH-Computational-Thinking-Lab/teams](https://github.com/orgs/ETH-Computational-Thinking-Lab/teams).
-2. Send us your questions if they can be potentially answered without seeing your code.
-3. If you have vscode + live share installed, send us an invitation as described [above](#liveshare)
+2. If you have vscode + live share installed, send us an invitation as described [above](#liveshare) or arrange a date with any of us by email or through 'Discussion'
 4. If you are editing your code at Overleaf, invite us to your Overleaf project as described [above](#overleaf), and if done so already, write in the Overleaf chat, or contact us.